Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Data/GenerateGeodatabase/readme.md

 ## How to use the sample

 Zoom to any extent.
 Then click the generate button to generate a geodatabase of features from a feature service filtered to the current extent.
 A red outline will show the extent used.
 The job's progress is shown while the geodatabase is generated.
-When complete, the map will reload with only the layers in the geodatabase, clipped to the extent.

 ## How it works